 Section 8.6 Lost, Stolen, Destroyed, and Mutilated Certificates

 In the event that any certificate for shares of capital stock of the Exchange shall be mutilated, the Exchange shall issue a new certificate in place of such mutilated certificate.
-In the event that any such certificate shall be lost, stolen, or destroyed, the Exchange may, in the discretion of the Board or a committee appointed thereby with power so to act, issue a new certificate for capital stock in the place of any such lost, stolen, or destroyed certificate.
+In the event that any such certificate shall be lost, stolen, or destroyed, the Exchange may issue a new certificate for capital stock in the place of any such lost, stolen, or destroyed certificate.
 The applicant for any substituted certificate or certificates shall surrender any mutilated certificate or, in the case of any lost, stolen, or destroyed certificate, furnish satisfactory proof of such loss, theft, or destruction of such certificate and of the ownership thereof.
-The Board or such committee may, in its discretion, require the owner of a lost or destroyed certificate, or the owner's representatives, to furnish to the Exchange a bond with an acceptable surety or sureties and in such sum as will be sufficient to indemnify the Exchange against any claim that may be made against it on account of the lost, stolen, or destroyed certificate or the issuance of such new certificate.
-A new certificate may be issued without requiring a bond when, in the judgment of the Board, it is proper to do so.
+The Exchange may, in its discretion, require the owner of a lost or destroyed certificate, or the owner's representatives, to furnish to the Exchange a bond with an acceptable surety or sureties and in such sum as will be sufficient to indemnify the Exchange against any claim that may be made against it on account of the lost, stolen, or destroyed certificate or the issuance of such new certificate.
+A new certificate may be issued without requiring a bond when, in the judgment of the Exchange, it is proper to do so.

 Section 8.7 Fixing of Record Date